Wesman Todd Shaw started playing the guitar when he was 12 years old. He loves nothing more than to pick one up and pluck some strings.

 When you think of music out of Sweden these days, you think of just one type, and that would be death metal music.
 Bjorn is one of the guitarists for the band called In Flames, and this band is known for its melodic death metal sound.
 In more recent years, the band has moved into alternative metal.

-Bjorn Gelotte joined In Flames as a drummer, and in fact was the band's drummer for a number of years.
+Bjorn Gelotte joined In Flames as a drummer, and in fact he was the band's drummer for a number of years.
 With the percussive sound death metal guitar is often looked upon to create, it is not surprising he'd excel as either drummer or guitarist, and so he does.
 If harmonized guitars and scream vocals are your thing, then you'll love the music of In Flames.

 Originally sharing guitar duties with Jesper Stromblad, Bjorn and his bandmates are very fond of drop tunings, and specifically, they use a drop G and a drop A#.
-In Flames now has thirteen studio albums, three EPs, and two live DVDs.
+In Flames now has 13 studio albums, three EPs, and two live DVDs.
 Today guitar duties are shared between Bjorn and Niclas Engelin.

 In Flames has been a pretty influential band.
 This may not seem so here in America, but they're also steadily becoming more well known.
 Expect to hear more from Bjorn and the boys.